uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/07-additional-exercises.md

 If you would like to gain more practice with the basics of building REST APIs with Micronaut, here are some things you could try.

+For the harder exercises, we have an [expanded model solution](../../solutions/practical1-additional.zip) that covers some of them, in case you get stuck.

 ## Enforcing ID uniqueness when adding books (easy)

 `POST`ing a new book does not enforce that the ID is not already in use.